 Photos: Larry J

 Do you have a story to share?
-Each month we give $100 away to the best Ravestory we receive, so send us your writing!
+Send us your writing!
 Anonymity is optional, but know we’ll never censor what we publish.
 Please send yours to firstname.lastname@example.org – we look forward to hear from you!